-Military Overseas Cost of Living Allowance (COLA)
+Understanding the Military Overseas Cost of Living Allowance (COLA)

 The average supplement is $300 per month.
-The basic measurement is a comparison of CONUS shopping behavior and the aggregate shopping behavior at each overseas location.
-Military members are stationed at over 600 different locations overseas and this variable cost of living allowance helps monetarily when the military member/family has to live among the population where the military presence is located.
+The basic measurement is a comparison of continental United States (CONUS) shopping behavior and the aggregate shopping behavior at each overseas location.
+Military members are stationed at more than 600 different locations overseas, and this variable cost of living allowance helps monetarily when the military member and family have to live among the population where the military presence is located.
 (This includes Alaska and Hawaii.)

-Overseas COLA is calculated by a complex economic database and spending habits of Americans at home with comparisons of prices of goods and services overseas with the prices for similar goods and services in abroad.
-The result of this comparison is an index that reflects a cost of living.
-The amount of money reflects the average price of goods and services at both home and abroad.
-If the prices of either fluctuate, it will affect the cost of living allowance depending on the fluctuation.
+Overseas COLA is calculated by a complex economic database that takes into account the spending habits of Americans at home in comparison to prices for similar goods and services overseas.
+The result of this comparison is an index that reflects the cost of living.
+If prices at home or abroad fluctuate, it may affect the cost of living allowance.
 Therefore, the COLA is not a fixed amount.

 These COLA adjustments are either immediate or made incrementally, depending on whether the payment will increase or decrease.
-For COLA changes based on data, increases are made immediately, but COLA reductions based on data are phased per month to help minimize the impact.
-COLA changes based on currency are effective immediately for both increases and decreases to COLA.
+For COLA changes based on data, increases are made immediately, but COLA reductions based on data are phased in per month to help minimize the impact.
+COLA changes based on currency are effective immediately for both increases and decreases.

-Other Military Pays and Allowances
+Other Military Payments and Allowances

-- A Clothing Allowance pays for replacement of uniforms and uniform decorations.
+- A Clothing Allowance pays for the replacement of uniforms and uniform decorations.
 For jobs that require civilian clothes, the military provides a civilian clothing allowance.

 - The Moving Allowance pays for the transportation of household goods during a permanent change-of-station (PCS) move.